Jon McCracken: Loan to Bohemian

 Ahead of the 2022–23 season, McCracken trained with National League club Southend United ahead of a proposed season-long loan move.
 He suffered an injury during the trial and returned to Norwich to receive treatment.
 McCracken subsequently joined League of Ireland Premier Division club Bohemian on loan on 21 July 2022, on an agreement until 31 December 2022.
 McCracken kept a clean sheet on his senior debut in a 2–0 away victory against Lucan United in the FAI Cup on 22 August 2022.
 He provided cover for first choice goalkeeper James Talbot during his time there, making seven appearances in all competitions.

 Loan to Stevenage

 McCracken signed for League Two club Stevenage on an emergency loan deal on 10 March 2023.
 He made his English Football League debut a day later in Stevenage's 3–1 victory against Walsall.
+McCracken's loan spell was ended after he sustained an ankle injury in a 1–1 away draw with Northampton Town on 1 April 2023.
+He made five appearances during his time at Stevenage.

+Loan to Dundee

+On 3 July 2023, McCracken joined Scottish Premiership club Dundee on a season-long loan.
+He would make his competitive debut in an away Scottish League Cup group stage win against Bonnyrigg Rose.
+On 15 August, McCracken had his loan mutually cancelled and returned to his parent club after Norwich sold second-choice goalkeeper Tim Krul.

+Loan to Accrington Stanley

+McCracken signed for League Two club Accrington Stanley on a week-long emergency loan deal on 29 September 2023.
+McCracken would remain with Accrington after having his emergency loan extended.
+In a league win against Wrexham on 21 November 2023, McCracken was targeted by missiles thrown by the away supporters which delayed the game.
+On 24 November, McCracken would again have his emergency loan extended by Accrington, but would leave the club at the end of this extension the following week after breaking his arm.

+Second loan to Dundee

+On 1 February 2024, McCracken returned to Scottish Premiership club Dundee on loan until the end of the season while nearing recovery from his broken arm.
+McCracken made his second debut for Dundee on 2 March, in a home league game against Kilmarnock.
+He kept his first clean sheet for the Dark Blues on 13 March in a league win at home to Aberdeen.
+McCracken left Dundee at the end of his loan, and his parent club Norwich City announced in their released list that he would leave the club upon the expiry of his contract.